Ašratum: Associations with other deities

-Ašratum was commonly regarded as the wife of Amurru (also known as Martu).
-There are also instances where he was described as married to goddesses usually associated with Ningishzida, such as Azimua, possibly due to conflation or confusion between him and this god.
+Ašratum was commonly regarded as the wife of Amurru, also known as Martu.
+However, there are also instances where he was described as married to goddesses usually associated with Ningishzida, such as Azimua, possibly due to conflation or confusion between him and this god.
 No children of Ašratum and Amurru are known.

 The Itur-ašdum inscription calls her the "daughter in law of An."
-Some early translations referred to her as the "bride of An," but this is now considered to be a mistake.
-The Sumerian term used in it, é-gi4-a, equivalent of Akkadian kallatum, meant both "daughter in law" and "bride," but the latter meaning relied on the social practice of fathers picking the brides of their sons.
+Some early translations referred to her as the "bride of An", but this is now considered to be a mistake.
+The Sumerian term used in this text, é-gi4-a, equivalent of Akkadian kallatum, meant both "daughter in law" and "bride", but the latter meaning relied on the social practice of fathers picking the brides of their sons.
 As an epithet of goddesses, it denotes their status as a daughter in law of a specific deity.
 For example, Aya was often called kallatum in relation to her position as the daughter in law of Sin and wife of his son Shamash.

 Ašratum could be referred to with the Sumerian name Gubarra.
 In some bilingual texts, Ašratum and Amurru appear in the Akkadian version, side by side with Gubarra and Martu in the Sumerian passages.
 Steve A. Wiggins assumes that Gubarra was a distinct goddess in origin, but came to be identified with Ašratum.
 In the so-called Canonical Temple List (CTL) known from the Library of Ashurbanipal, there is a reference to a temple of Gubarra, but neither its name nor location are presently known.
-A similarly named goddess, Nin-gubara (Sumerian: "mistress with loose hair"), is explained as Inanna in the god list An = Anum, but it is uncertain if she corresponds to the deity identified with Ašratum.
+A similar theonym, Nin-gubara (Sumerian: "mistress with loose hair"), is explained as an epithet of Inanna in the god list An = Anum, but it is uncertain if she corresponds to the deity identified with Ašratum.

 Ašratum could also be identified with Šarrāḫītu (Akkadian: "the glorified one"), a goddess only attested in late sources from the first millennium BCE.
 An esoteric text from the second century BCE explains her name as Ašrat aḫītu, "Ašratum the foreigner" or "the other Ašratum."

 It has been proposed Ašratum could be associated with the Sebitti due to their placement next to each other in the Nippur god list and a possible reference to such a connection in a lexical text.
+However, Andrew R. George and Manfred Krebernik tentatively suggest that since the former of these two texts is difficult to reconcile with other attestations of her, a different similarly named deity might be meant in this case instead.